 Employers may need access to employees’ iPhones in order to keep an eye on their behavior or uphold corporate policies.

-Employers frequently give their staff members company-owned iPhones and demand that they only use them for work-related purposes.
+Employers frequently give their staff members company-owned free iPhones and demand that they only use them for work-related purposes.
 In this case, the employer has the right to view and monitor.

 However, when employees use their own iPhones in the workplace, the issue gets more difficult, because employers want to monitor their employees’ devices to make sure they aren’t accessing inappropriate information or using them for personal purposes while at work.